OKAPIOrbits/OkapiCppConnector/README.md

 To build the library, create a `build` directory in your main folder, change into it and run the two commands `cmake ../` and `make install`.
 This will generate a shared object (.so or .dylib) in the `lib` folder.
 You can now use the library.
 The runnable example `okapi-connector-test` is available in the `bin`directory.

 For more information on the API and more examples, visit www.okapiorbits.space/documentation/

+NOTE: This repository is currently not maintained.
+For a more recent version, please contact sven@okapiorbits.com